-Before taking decisions, the Minister must consult with people and organisations he or she considers represent people who have an interest in the stock or the effects of fishing in the area concerned, including Māori, environmental, commercial, and recreational interests.

-The Minister must also provide for the input and participation of tangata whenua that have:

-- (i) a non-commercial interest in the stock concerned; or - (ii) an interest in the effects of fishing on the aquatic environment in the area concerned-and have particular regard to kaitiakitanga.
+- 19. Before making decisions, the Minister must consult with people and organisations he or she considers represent people who have an interest in the stock or the effects of fishing in the area concerned, including Māori, environmental, commercial, and recreational interests. - 20.
+The Minister must also provide for the input and participation of tangata whenua that have: - (i) a non-commercial interest in the stock concerned; or - (ii) an interest in the effects of fishing on the aquatic environment in the area concernedand have particular regard to kaitiakitanga.

-The Minister must provide the reasons for his or her decisions to the people consulted.
+21. The Minister must provide the reasons for his or her decisions to the people consulted.